funakoshi2718/funakoshi-miner/README.md

 ## Can be used for mining:

-     All equihash crypto coins: Zcash (ZEC), ZClassic (ZCL), ... via any of the supported pools.
+     All equihash crypto coins: Zcash (ZEC), ZClassic (ZCL), ... via any of the supported pools (using SSL ports when supported by the pool).

 ## Supported pools: